DarkTemplar91/GaussianSplattingRegistration/README.md

 * Multiscale (Coarse-to-Fine) registration using voxel based downscaling and Gaussian Mixtures.
 * Downsaple the Gaussian Splats using a Hierarchical Expectation Maximization (Gaussian Mixtures).
 * Merge two Gaussian point clouds together.
-* Visualize them via the default viewport in point cloud form or use the rasterizer for displaying gaussian point clouds.
+* Visualize them via the default Open3D viewport in point cloud form or use the rasterizer for displaying gaussian point clouds.
+* Render out images in the render tab.
 * Evaluate the registration results.

 There are three distinct types of point clouds supported.
 In the GUI application the following terms are used: